fsprojects/FAKE/docs/articles/fake-v6-release-announcement.md

-FAKE v6 is finally here -- this new major release lays the foundation for future releases of FAKE and complete the transition that started in FAKE v5.
+FAKE v6 is finally here -- this new major release lays the foundation for future releases of FAKE and move a step closer to complete the transition that started in FAKE v5.
+We have removed the obsolete API's and replaced there usages with alternatives, updated dependencies, polished some API's, and refreshed the website!

 ![FAKE v6 Home Page Hero Section]({{root}}content/img/fakev6-release/fake-v6-hero-section.png)

 The above screenshot is from the new FAKE website!

 FAKE v6 focuses on FAKE modules and repository.
 We wanted this release to lay foundation for future development and releases of FAKE to be much easier and streamlined.
-In addition, this release tries to complete the transition that started from FAKE v5 to move FAKE codebase to a modular approach.
+In addition, this release move one step closer to complete the transition that started from FAKE v5 to move FAKE codebase to a modular approach.

-The main points that this release address are the following:
+The main points that this release addresses are the following:
-1. Update dependencies of repsoitory.
+1. Update dependencies of repository.
 2. Remove obsolete APIs and replace their usage with alternative suggested API's,
 3. FAKE build enhancements,
 4. Update FAKE website to use new FSDocs library and give it a new fresh look,
-6. General Enhancements
+5. General Enhancements
-7. Add Fantomas tool to FAKE codebase as a styling and formatter tool.
+6. Add Fantomas tool to FAKE codebase as a styling and formatter tool.

 Following sections explain each point in more details.

-## Update dependencies of repsoitory
+## Update dependencies of repository

 FAKE was lacking behind the tools it uses as dependencies, especially, F# compiler services and Paket.
-FAKE v6 cleans the dependenices in `paket.dependencies` and upgrade them to newer versions.
+FAKE v6 cleans the dependencies in `paket.dependencies` and upgrade them to newer versions.
 However, not every upgrade is smooth and direct!
 After upgrading dependencies, including F# compiler services to latest major version, 41.
 The runner using reference assemblies for Net Standard 2.0 stopped working.

 As a recap, in FAKE v5 we supported .NET 6 reference assemblies in FAKE runner in addition to .NET STANDARD 2.0, so uses can opt-in to use .NET 6 references assemblies when running scripts using FAKE runner.
-However, updating the F# compiler services dependency, broke the support for .NET STANDARD 2.0 reference assemblies in runner.
+However, updating the F# compiler services dependency, broke the support for .NET STANDARD 2.0 reference assemblies in the runner.
 We tried to solve it, but with no luck.
 The error we get is the following:

 ```fsharp
 MissingMethodException: Method not found: 'Void Microsoft.FSharp.Core.PrintfFormat`5..ctor(System.String)'..
 Actual value was false but had expected it to be true.